 Nevertheless, OECD researchers performed a series of supplemental analyses to further explain this discrepancy.
 The authors found that absolute time spent learning is less important than relative time spent learning.
 That is, achievement is higher in countries where a large proportion of their total learning time (inside and outside of school) is spent learning these subjects, than in countries where they spend relatively little time learning these subjects.
-In other words, the absolute time spent learning may not matter as much as the relative time spent across different learning activities.
+In other words, the absolute time spent learning activities.
 There is empirical evidence in the OST literature that the absolute amount of time spent in out-of-school activities versus the relative pattern of participation across various types of out-of-school activities each provided unique information in relation to youth's developmental outcomes.
-Zarrett and colleagues (2009) found that although the amount of time spent participating in sports was related to positive developmental outcomes, this effect was stronger for those who participated in sports plus youth development programs compared to those who participated in only sports.
+Zarrett and colleagues (2009) found that although the amount of time spent participating in sports was related to positive developmental outcomes, this effect was stronger for those who participated in only sports.
 Thus, rather than exploring absolute time spent in various OST domains, the patterns of time spent across these domains may be informative.
 An exploratory goal of this study is to examine the relation between patterns of OST around the world and achievement in mathematics and science.
 Specifically, we assess whether, and in what direction, international differences in absolute and relative time spent in different categories of out-of-school activities relate to mathematics and science achievement.